[Sorry. I had to to misquote Snakes on a Plane real quick. Too tempting.]

 STEP 2: Get your cat a rabies vaccine.
 This must be AFTER the microchip (very important) and at least 21 days before your flight.
 Ideally, you will have your cat vaccinated a few months before you travel so you have more than enough time.

 STEP 3: Take care of all things flight-related at least 3 months before you travel.
-There is a small amount of pets allowed to fly per flight.
+There are only a small amount of pets allowed to fly per flight.
 (Also, refer to Step 7 to book your pet mover now, too.
 It might be a good idea to check to make sure your pet mover is available on the date you land, before you book your flight.)

 - Find an airline that will allow your pet in cabin.
 I suggest Delta, KLM, Air France or Lufthansa.
 All have very good pet policies.
 We chose Delta.
 It is $200 per cat for a pet ticket to have them fly in-cabin, under your seat.
+Most likely, you will pay this at the airport.

 - Book your flight from the U.S to France.
 Ideally a non-stop flight if possible.